dotnet/corefxlab/docs/Span.md

 Span\<byte\> is very useful for implementing transformation routines of such data pipelines.
 First, Span\<T\> allows the server to freely switch between managed and native buffers depending on situation/settings.
 For example, Windows RIO sockets work best with native buffers, and libuv Kestrel works best with pinned managed arrays.
 Secondly, it allows complicated transformation algorithms to be implemented in safe code without the need to resort to using raw pointers.
 Lastly, the fact that Span\<T\> is slicable allows the pipeline to abstract away the physical chunks of buffers, treating them as uniform logical chunks relevant to that particular section of the pipeline.

-The stack-only nature of spans (see more on this below) allows pooled memory to be safely returned to the pool after the transformation pipeline completes, and allows the pipeline to pass only the relevant slice of the buffer to each transformation routine/component.
+The stack-only nature of Span\<T\> (see more on this below) allows pooled memory to be safely returned to the pool after the transformation pipeline completes, and allows the pipeline to pass only the relevant slice of the buffer to each transformation routine/component.
 In other words, Span\<T\> aids in lifetime management of pooled buffers, which is critical to the performance of today's servers.

 ####Discontinuous Buffers
 As alluded to before, data pipelines often process data in chunks as they arrive at a socket.
 This creates problems for data transformation routines such as parsing, which often have to deal with data that can reside in two or more buffers.
 For example, there might be a need to parse an integer residing partially in one buffer and partially in another.
 Since spans can abstract stack memory, they can solve this problem in a very elegant and performant way as illustrated in the following routine from ASP.NET Channels pipeline ([full source](https://github.com/davidfowl/Channels/blob/master/src/Channels.Text.Primitives/ReadableBufferExtensions.cs#L81)):